 Berovo is a small town in the eastern part of Macedonia, near the Maleshevo Mountain, on an elevation of 986m above the sea level.
-It is located 52km from the city of Strumica, the agricultural center of the country, and the city of Kochani, well known for its rice production.
-It has about 7000 inhabitants and the majority is Orthodox Christians.
-Berovo represents the purest “air bath” with the highest concentration of oxygen in the Balkan Peninsula, with an average annual temperature of 11, 1 ◦ C. Seven kilometers away from the town you can discover the breathtaking view over the artificial Berovo Lake and the beautiful pine and breech forests offering variety of different activities for the visitors, such as hiking, walking, hunting and sport fishing.
+It is located 52km from the city of Strumica, the agricultural center of the country.
+Berovo has around 7000 inhabitants and the majority is Orthodox Christians.
+Berovo represents the purest “air bath” with the highest concentration of oxygen in the Balkan Peninsula, with an average annual temperature of 11, 1 ◦ C. Seven kilometers from the town you can discover the breathtaking view over the artificial Berovo Lake and the beautiful pine and breech forests offering variety of different activities for the visitors, such as hiking, walking, hunting and sport fishing.
 The symbol of the town is the famous sheepfolds offering the famous Berovo cheese tasting.
-Many tourists from all over the world recently started to enjoy the silence and the beauty of the attractive nature of this town and if you would like to move away from the noisy city, Berovo is the right destination to do it.
+Many travellers from all over the world recently discovered and enjoy the silence and the beauty of the attractive nature of this town and if you would like to move away from the noisy city, Berovo is the right destination to do it.

 Prilep or the “city under the Marko’s Towers”, the last Macedonian King, is located in the northen Pelagonia plain, in southern Macedonia, on an elevation of 620m above the sea level.
 It has approximately 66.000 inhabitants and the majority is Christian Orthodox.
 On the cultural level, it is a very important city.
 There are several churches and monasteries where you discover the spiritual life of the population through different periods, an incredible fresco painting and the life inside the monastery today presented by the monks or the nuns who devoted their life to God.
 The oldest settlement in the city is called “Varosh” and it is located in the foot of the “Marko’s Towers”, archaeological locality that was proclaimed to be a Monument of nature in 2006.
 The view over the Towers located on a 120-180m high hill and the spectacular miracle of the nature, the granite stones, complete the beauty of the city.
 Prilep is also known as the city of marble and tobacco.
 We must not forget the brewery offering two popular types of beer “King Marko” and “Golden Oak”, especially during the famous Beer Festival in summer.
 The city is proud equally of the Art Colony founded in 1957, the oldest on the Balkan Peninsula and most probably in southeastern Europe.
 The diversity of the city will leave you many unforgettable souvenirs if you decide to visit it.